 Visit the How to Apply page for instructions on submitting your application.

 - Kenai Riverside Lodge is the home base of Alaska Wildland Adventures' summer operations.
 This lodge is situated along the banks of the scenic Kenai River, in the town of Cooper Landing (100 miles south of Anchorage), "the heart of the Kenai Peninsula."
 Our rafting trips, fishing lodge and natural history safaris all operate at this location.

 - Kenai Backcountry Lodge is a small and remote wilderness lodge located within the Kenai National Wildlife Refuge.
 It's only accessible by boat and hosts a maximum of eighteen guests at a time.
 Many of Alaska Wildland Adventures' natural history safaris spend two nights at this lodge.

 - Kenai Fjords Glacier Lodge is a small and remote wilderness lodge located within 2,000 acres of a Native-owned wildlife sanctuary in Kenai Fjords National Park.
 It's only accessible by boat and hosts a maximum of thirty two guests at a time.
 Many of Alaska Wildland Adventures' natural history safaris spend two to three nights at this lodge.

 - Kenai Riverside Campground and RV Park is also located in Cooper Landing at Milepost 49.7 on the Sterling Highway, just up the road from Kenai Riverside Lodge and also on the Kenai River.

-- Guided Journeys is our multi-day trip program that travels between our lodges on the Kenai Peninsula and lodges in Denali National Park.
+- Alaska Adventures are our multi-day trip program that travels between our lodges on the Kenai Peninsula and lodges in Denali National Park.

 - Weather Permitting is our water taxi service that operates out of Seward, AK and is the primary transportation for guests to our Kenai Fjords Glacier Lodge.